buresdv/Cork/README.md

 1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open .`
 2. Double-click `Cork.xcodeproj`.
 Xcode should open the project
 3. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
+4. In the file browser on the left, click `Cork` at the very top.
+It's the icon with the App Store logo
+5. In the pane that opens on the right, click `Signing & Capabilities` at the top
+6. Under `Signing`, switch the `Team` dropdown to `None`
+7. Under `Signing → macOS`, switch the `Signing Certificate` to `Sign to Run Locally`
-4. In the Menu Bar, click `Product → Archive` and wait for the building to finish
+8. In the Menu Bar, click `Product → Archive` and wait for the building to finish
-5. A new window will open.
+9. A new window will open.
 From the list of Cork rows, select the topmost one, and click `Distribute App`
-6. Click `Copy App`
+10. Click `Copy App`
-7. Open the resulting folder.
+11. Open the resulting folder.
 You'll see an app called Cork.
 Drag Cork to your `/Applications/` folder, and you're done!

 ## License